James York | Head of Sales and Business Development

 Kelly Chauvin-Fobes graduated with honors from Pennsylvania State University where she studied Biochemistry and Molecular Biology.
 She received her Doctor of Pharmacy degree from Samford University in Birmingham, AL. Her eclectic background includes experience in the pharmaceutical industry, clinical research, fitness training and pharmacy practice.
 When not at Molecular, Kelly enjoys snowboarding, downhill mountain biking and competing in CrossFit.
 She is passionate about helping people reach their individual goals while living happier and healthier lives.
 “Personalized medicine will be the standard of care in the near future, and I am so excited to be on the leading edge of this transformation with an industry-leading company!”

 Josette Marquand | Marketing & Communications Manager

-Josette joined Molecular in June of 2014.
+Josette joined the Molecular team in June of 2014.
 She studied Marketing and Communications at the Art Institute of Portland before joining the Molecular staff, bringing her extensive experience in customer service and administration.
-Her wide array of knowledge and capabilities made her a versatile member of the team and she served in many positions and departments before becoming the Marketing and Communications Manager in January of 2020.
-Josette is engaged to be married and has one step daughter at home.
-Her hobbies outside of work include other forms of art including painting, writing, and pottery.
-She commutes to work from Boring, Oregon where she is currently building a home.
+Her wide array of knowledge and capabilities made her a versatile member of the team and she served in many different roles and departments before becoming the Marketing and Communications Manager in January of 2020.
+Her hobbies outside of work include other forms of art such as painting, writing, and pottery.

 Teresa D. Dodd | Sr. Director, Revenue Cycle